 Gauging market size and demand can be difficult but you’re going to want to have some sense of the potential market size and demand before investing any significant amount of time, money and energy in your venture.
-It can be as simple as using a service like Topsy to better understand how many people per each day are talking about your potential product.
+It can be as simple as using a service like Buzzsumo to better understand how many people per each day are talking about your potential product.
 Perhaps the most popular tool is the Google Keyword Planner Tool which will help you determine how many people each month are searching for keywords related to your product idea.

 Evaluation: We determined in our last post that search volume for coconut oil hair products is extremely high.
 Using Google’s Keyword Planner Tool we were able to determine that there are over 73,000 searches per month in the USA and Canada for coconut oil for hair and similar keywords.

 Using Buzzsumo, we were also able to determine that there were approximately 150-250 Tweets per day mentioning our main keywords.

 This information doesn’t give us 100% certainty that our potential products will have a market of buyers but it's a vote of confidence that if we do launch a coconut oil for hair product, there are likely people with with interest in learning more.

 It’s always good to know who you’ll be competing against if you choose to start your business.
 The more you understand about the competitive landscape before you start your business, the less potential surprises you’ll face later.

 Evaluation: From our analysis and as we mentioned in our previous post, there are three areas of competition in the coconut oil hair product market: